True Stories and ‘Truth’

-An example: my own novel, Proof Positive, is about teen pregnancy and I was a teen mother. and of course a lot of my own thoughts, feelings and events that happened to me will go into the novel.
-But it’s NOT an autobiography.
+An example: my own novel, Proof Positive, is about teen pregnancy and I was a teen mother.
+Of course a lot of my own thoughts, feelings and events that happened to me will go into the novel … But it’s NOT an autobiography.
 In fact, there are many, many things in it that NEVER happened.
 Yet it’s still based on a true story – mine!
 I met these people while living through it.
 Plus I obviously did lots of research and spoke to more during the writing of the book.

 Personally I think it’s important as writers we melt our experiences together with others’.
 This way, we create something that will appeal not just to ourselves, but everyone in our specific target audience.

 So really, adapting a true story you’ve simply experienced, heard or read about needn’t be a legal issue at all.
 You can take the situation, but change everything else, such as characters’ names, genders, ages, etc… Suddenly you’re home free.

 But then you have a new problem, a moral issue!
 Will those people you know recognise themselves in your work?
 Will they be upset?
 Do you care?
 Of course, as you develop your work, you may find the story takes its own twists and turns, away from that true story… and then you have no problem whatsoever!